ClaytonMcCray/injectionAnalysis/README.txt

-The algortithm for determining if a function is injective resides in checkInjective.cpp. build.sh (tested on MacOS and Fedora Workstation 29) will build a shared library under pwd/lib/$OSTYPE/. pyInjective.py is an API to that shared object. analysisLib.py contains functions for actually anaylyzing things and making predictions. analysis_driver.py is where tests are actually run.
-Eventually, data from the project will reside in a folder called results/.
+The algortithm for determining if a function is injective resides in checkInjective.cpp. build.sh (tested on MacOS and Fedora Workstation 29) will build a shared library under pwd/lib/$OSTYPE/. pyInjective.py is an API to that shared object. analysisLib.py contains functions for actually anaylyzing things and making predictions. analysis_driver.py is where tests are actually run. called results/.

 To run the project in whatever its current config is, just clone the repo, run build.sh, install matplotlib,